streamingfast/dummy-blockchain/README.md

 ## Usage

-Run `./chain --help` to see list of all available flags:
+Run `./dummy-chain --help` to see list of all available flags:

 ```
 CLI for the Dummy Chain

 Usage:
-  chain [command]
+  dummy-chain [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell